Reading time: 3 min

 We have an expansive view of transformation, which attracts a lot of fascinating stories.
 Characters become angels, demons, mermaids, and trees, among many other creative things.
 We love this!

-In this whirlwind of innovation, though, some genre staples tend to get lost.
+In this whirlwind of innovation, though, some staples of our niche tend to get overlooked.
 With a name like Medusa Tales, we’ll always be interested in more statue stories.
-We’d also love to get some creepy mannequin stories.
+And we’d love to get some creepy mannequin stories.
 Enough people are afraid of them that it’s fertile ground for fiction.

-Nudity may feature prominently in stories about statues and mannequins (among other topics).
-Nudity is acceptable and even expected to some degree.
-Again, use your judgment as to whether it fits your story, but don’t assume we’ll find it excessive.
-We probably won’t.
+Sex, violence, and profanity are acceptable if they’re integral to the story.
+Please use your best judgment.
+Nudity may feature prominently in stories about statues, mannequins, and other transformations.
+Again, use your judgment as to whether it fits your story, but don’t self-reject because you assume we’ll find it excessive.

 We accept original, unpublished stories between 100 and 5,000 words.
 We categorize stories as follows: